Student complaints and academic appeals

 Academic appeals that are confirmed as eligible will first be investigated by the Student Resolution and Casework team before being referred to the Chair of the relevant Board of Examiners for a decision.
 We will aim to provide an outcome within three weeks of Stage Two being confirmed.

-Stage Three – Complaints Resolution/Representations Panel
+Stage Three – Review

-Stage Three is the review stage and looks at complaints that have not been resolved at Stage Two.
 The criteria for making a submission at Stage Three are:

 If your complaint has completed Stage Three you will be provided with a Completion of Procedures letter.
 If you are dissatisfied with the outcome or the way we dealt with your complaint, you can submit a complaint to the Office of the Independent Adjudicator for Higher Education (OIA) in accordance with their rules.